-It takes plenty of effort and six to eight years to obtain a qualification of a pharmacist.
-One really spends a lot of time at school and once he finally finishes, he finds himself in a pretty big debt… After all the effort and money invested, many people do not get a job of a pharmacist, because of oversaturated job market.
-One may ask: How is it possible?
-There is a pharmacy on every corner , isn’t it?
+It takes a lot of effort, and six to eight years of studying, just to obtain a qualification of a pharmacist.
+One spends years at school and once he finally graduates, he finds himself in a big debt.
+Many people invested significant amount of time and money just to find themselves unemployed.
+They did not get a job of a pharmacist, because of oversaturated job market.
+But how is it possible?
+There is a pharmacy on every corner, isn’t it?

-Many new pharmacies are being opened every year, that’s true.
-However, there are still much more graduates from this field than the market can employ.
-On the top of that, once a person gets a job in a pharmacy, he or she typically keeps it for many years.
-So there are not so many new vacancies, at least when compared to other fields of healthcare employment.
-Statistics shows that approximately ten applicants are interviewed for every single job opening of a pharmacist.
+Many new pharmacies are opened every year, that’s true.
+However, there are still much more graduates from this field than the market can absorb.
+On the top of that, once a person gets a job in a pharmacy, she typically keeps it for many years.
+There are definitely not so many job openings if we compare it with other fields of employment in healthcare.
+Statistics show that more than ten applicants are interviewed for every single job opening for a pharmacist.
 One job, ten candidates.
-That is a simple math.
-On the pages of PharmacistInterviewQuestions.com, we will try to help you to be the best of the ten applicants and get a job.
+On the pages of PharmacistInterviewQuestions.com, we will try to help you to be the one out of ten and get a job.
 Welcome!

 What will happen in your interview?

-Job interviews at pharmacies and hospitals have typically a pretty good quality.
-Interviewer is an experienced pharmacist, or an HR person specializing on this field.
-It cant be any otherwise, because it is a sensitive field.
-Interview questions are personal, behavioral and technical.
-Interviewers inquire about various specific situations that can happen to pharmacist in his daily job, as well as about opinions and attitudes of the applicants.
-Let’s have a look at the specific questions they typically use.
+Job interviews at pharmacies and hospitals have typically a good quality.
+Interviewer is an experienced pharmacy manager, or an HR person who specializes in this field.
+They use personal, behavioral and technical questions to test your competence.
+They inquire about various situations that can happen to a pharmacist in job, and also about your opinions and attitudes.
+Let’s have a look at the questions they typically use:

 - Why do you want to become a pharmacist?

 - What did you like the most on your studies?
 What subjects did you have problems with?

 - This job is repetitive.
 What would motivate you to do it well every day?

 - What problematic situations can occur in a daily job of a pharmacist?